 Rectification: This is a prime candidate for re-weaving.
 The repair will not be invisible but will certainly create a wearable garment.

-While we do everything possible to protect your favorite designer garments, something’s are unpredictable no matter how much knowledge a full service cleaners has.
+While we do everything possible to protect your favorite designer garments, something’s are unpredictable no matter how much knowledge a full-service cleaner has.
 Together we will help resolve these issues which are infrequent, however, require experience and reputability in finding an acceptable solution for the owner.